pkwitczak/tropicalpy/README.md

 Although this module is implemented in cython for some minor speed gains, matrix multiplication is still O(n^3) and will perform badly for large matrices.

 To do:
+- move to C++
-- Implement tropical eigenvalues, determinants, and rank.
+- implement tropical eigenvalues, determinants, and rank.
+- improve matrix multiplication
-- Improve cython code.
+- improve cython code.

 ## References

+This is a fork from https://github.com/lane203j/tropicalpy by Jeremy Lane.

 A good place to start learning about tropical linear algebra is